Yogi

 from the Sanskrit root yuj, "to control", "to yoke", or "to unite".
 Common

-meanings include "joining" or "uniting", and related ideas such as "union" and
+meanings include "joining" or "uniting", and related ideas such as "union"

-"expedient, means in general".
+means or "expedient, means in general".

 Literary sources